mrc-ide/mintr/inst/json/impact_docs.md

 *   a 'do-nothing' scenario where interventions are not replaced (grey)
 *   continuation of Pyrethroid LLINs (blue)
 *   a switch to Pyrethroid-PBO ITNs (green)
-*   a switch to Pyrethroid-pyrrole ITNs (dark olive green)
+*   a switch to Pyrethroid-pyrrole ITNs (dark green)
 *   a switch to IRS only at a user-defined coverage (purple)
 *   continuation with Pyrethroid LLINs plus additional IRS at a coverage determined by the user (dark red)
 *   a switch to Pyrethroid-PBO ITNs plus additional IRS at a coverage determined by the user